 Air Traffic Controllers earn relatively high pay and have better job security than most workers, as long as they meet the proficiency and medical requirements of the job.
 Although their workloads decrease during economic downturns, they are rarely laid off.

-The median wage in 2016 for Air Traffic Controllers in California is $138,079 annually, or $66.38 hourly.
+The median wage in 2016 for Air Traffic Controllers in California was $138,079 annually, or $66.38 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Depending on length of service, Air Traffic Controllers receive 13 to 26 days of vacation and 13 days of sick leave each year, in addition to life insurance and health benefits.
 Controllers can also retire at an earlier age and with fewer years of service than other Federal employees.
 However, federal law provides exemptions for Controllers having exceptional skills and experience.
 Earnings and benefits for Controllers working in contract towers or flight service stations may vary.